-vsconfig
+# vsconfig

-The initial screen of the configuration GUI shows the current status of the vsserver in your system.
-If there is no vsserver running on your system, the initial screen will appear as shown in Figure 2-1.
+The vsconfig command shows in the first page the current status of the vsserver in your system.
+If there is no vsserver running on your system, this configuration GUI will appear as shown in Figure 2-1.

 Figure 2-1 Configuration GUI